mdsketch/ansible-teleport/README.md

 ## Requirements

-You will a running teleport cluster so that you can provide the following information:
+A running teleport cluster so that you can provide the following information:

 - auth token (dynamic or static)
 - CA pin (optional)